 How Food Gets Contaminated in the Food Production Chain

-Most of America’s food comes from domesticated animals and plants, and their production occurs on farms or ranches.
+Most food in Ohio comes from domesticated animals and plants, and their production occurs on farms or ranches.
 Though it is the obligation of stores, distributors, restaurants, and manufacturers to prevent food poisoning from being passed to consumers, this is not always the case.
 Examples of contamination in food production, processing and distribution include the following:

 - If a hen’s reproductive organs are infected, the yolk of an egg can be contaminated